 - 2.1 Before accepting delivery, the primary processor shall take one sample of each transport unit (e.g. truck) and per 100 tonnes respectively.
-The sample shall be divided for the following purposes: - retained sample, which shall be stored for at least one year safely and without influencing its quality, ensuring traceability; - rapid test (Roundup Ready and LibertyLink) and, where applicable, further testing (see 2.2).
+The sample shall be divided for the following purposes: - retained sample, which shall be stored for at least one year safely and without influencing its quality, ensuring traceability; - rapid tests (Roundup Ready) and, where applicable, further testing (see 2.2).